Piotr-Piwoni/Breakout/README.md

 - Implemented mouse-based paddle movement.
 - Implemented toggling of the mouse-based paddle movement through the 'M' key.
 - Added a "handleInput()" to the GameManager class.
+- Implemented a SoundManager for playing audio clips.
+- Turned the SoundManager into a singleton.
+- Added sounds effects into the game, different ball hit sounds depending on if it's hitting the bricks or something else, a hurt sound for when the player looses a life, and a sound for when a level is completed.